Lilia Vu: Professional career

-Vu turned professional in January 2019 and finished T27th at the inaugural LPGA Q-Series to earn status for the 2019 LPGA Tour, where she missed the cut in eight out of nine starts.
+Vu turned professional in January 2019 and finished tied-27th at the inaugural LPGA Q-Series.
+This permitted her to enter tournaments on the 2019 LPGA Tour, where she missed the cut in eight out of nine starts.
 She lost her tour card, and subsequently joined the Symetra Tour (now known as the Epson Tour) for 2020.
-This initially proved unsuccessful, Vu missed the cut at four of the seven events that she entered during the year and posted a highest finish of T29th.
-During this period, Vu almost gave up golf and considered going to law school, but was encouraged to continue in the sport by her mother.
+This initially proved unsuccessful, Vu missed the cut at four of the seven events that she entered during the year and posted a best finish of tied-29th.
+During this period, Vu almost gave up golf and considered going to law school, but was encouraged to continue the sport by her mother.

 In 2021, Vu won three titles on the Symetra Tour and rose into the top 250 in the Women's World Golf Rankings for the first time.
-In addition to winning the Garden City Charity Classic, the Twin Bridges Championship and the Four Winds Invitational, she also secured the 2021 Potawatomi Cup.
+In addition to winning the Garden City Charity Classic, the Twin Bridges Championship, and the Four Winds Invitational, she also secured the 2021 Potawatomi Cup.
 She finished the season first on the money list, winning Symetra Tour Player of the Year honors and earning her LPGA Tour card for 2022.

-Vu recorded eight top-10 finishes on the LPGA Tour in 2022.
-Her first came in a tied eighth place finish at the JTBC Classic in March, and she recorded a third place finish at the Bank of Hope LPGA Match-Play in May.
-She also made her then best placed finish in a major at the Women's PGA Championship in June where she finished in a tie for tenth.
-The following month, she finished T8th at the Trust Golf Women's Scottish Open.
-Later in the year, she finished in a tie for third at the AmazingCre Portland Classic in September, before recording further top-10 finishes at the BMW Ladies Championship in October (T3rd), and at the Toto Japan Classic in November (T10th).
+Vu recorded eight top-10 finishes on the 2022 LPGA Tour.
+Her first came with a tied-8th place at the JTBC Classic in March, and she recorded a third-place finish at the Bank of Hope LPGA Match-Play in May.
+She also made her then best result in a major at the Women's PGA Championship in June, where she ended in a tie for tenth.
+The following month, she finished tied-8th at the Trust Golf Women's Scottish Open.
+Later in the year, she ended in a tie for third at the AmazingCre Portland Classic in September, before recording further top-10 finishes at the BMW Ladies Championship in October (tied-3rd), and at the Toto Japan Classic in November (tied-10th).